Principal Investigator

 jastyn.poepplau [at] zmnh.uni-hamburg.de

 In 2012 I finished my education as technical assistant and started to study Molecular Life Science at the University of Hamburg.
 As student assistant I learned a lot about the projects of the group and got more and more interested in the processes of brain development.
-During my master thesis I performed a morphological characterization of distinct neuronal and glial cell populations after network manipulation at neonatal age.
-Since end of 2017 I started my PhD to identify the contribution of early electrical activity for the cognitive performance at adulthood.
-In my free time I like to go running with friends and to bake creative cakes.
+After my Master thesis, I started in 2018 my PhD to identify the contribution of early electrical activity for the cognitive performance at adulthood.
+In end of 2021 I finished my PhD and got awarded with the Burkhart Bromm prize for cognitive neurobiology.
+Since 2021 I am the leader of the group “Juvenile development”.
+I love the field of electrophysiology and have a special interest in the adolescent period of development.

 Untitled-1